CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * the number of persons entitled to access is reduced to a minimum; these persons should know each other's authority in order to recognize unauthorized persons as such,
 * the admission of other persons (visitors) takes place only after prior examination of the necessity,
 * issued access authorizations are documented.
-The granting of rights alone is not sufficient if their compliance or overshoot is not controlled.
+The granting of rights alone is not sufficient if their compliance or overrun is not controlled.
 The design of control mechanisms should be based on the principle that simple and workable solutions are often as efficient as expensive technology.
 Examples for this are:

 * Information and awareness of the beneficiaries,
 * Announcement of permission changes,